 It is possible that there are harmful bacteria in the water after a pressure loss.
 Although waterborne diseases are extremely rare, they can be serious.
 The risk is higher for infants, the elderly, and persons with immune deficiency disorders.

-Disinfect water used for drinking (including pets!), cooking, brushing teeth, rinsing contact lenses, shaving, and making ice.
+Disinfect water used for drinking (including pets!), cooking, washing dishes, brushing teeth, rinsing contact lenses, shaving, and making ice.
 Use one of the following methods:

 Our water systems are monitored 24/7/365, and our Maintenance Section is constantly staffed to handle any pipe breaks.
 Repairing pipe breaks is their highest priority.
 Following repair, we flush the water system to ensure water quality, and then take bacteriological samples over a 48 hour period.
 The lab results are reviewed, and we then issue a Discontinue Boil Water Notice using the same methods listed above.